egubaidullin/ShadowsocksHole/README.md

-# shadowsockhole
+# Shadowsock+pihole+unbound setup script for Ubuntu Docker.

-Shadowsock+pihole+unbound setup script for Ubuntu Docker.
+The script checks if docker and docker-compose are installed, creates a password, checks and specifies the timezone.